JackDca/Mailpilewiki/Getting-started-on-linux.md

     # activate the virtual Python environment
     source mp-virtualenv/bin/activate

+`source` is a built into bash, so you have to use either bash or a bash compatible shell.

 #### What is virtualenv?

 Virtualenv is a tool which allows you to install the Mailpile's Python dependencies locally, without having to modify your operating system's global Python.
 This keeps things contained and makes it easier to un-install everything all at once.
 The downside, is you need to *activate* the virtual environment before you continue setting up Mailpile and always before you run Mailpile.
 That is what the `source` command does.